Published February 13th, 2017 by Nick McCullum

 Regardless of what exactly the company does, investors can rest assured that Microsoft’s new domestic capital will be put to good use if a tax repatriation holiday is put into effect.

 Repatriation Tax Analysis: General Electric

-General Electric (GE) is a large manufacturing company that is undergoing a significant transformation.
+General Electric (GE) is a large manufacturing company and member of the blue chip stocks lists that is undergoing a significant transformation.
 GE investors will note that the company struggled mightily through the Great Recession, as the company’s financing unit (GE Capital) nearly bankrupted the overall company.